freealise/freealise/ar/README.md

 //https://www.google.com/streetview/how-it-works/
 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

+pixel emoji input from keyboard (7x7 - 12x12 with Shift / Caps) ?

 //remove gizmo, kbrd, bg filter from hf
 //use photo with flash for mask without shadow, photo with no flash for mask with shadow and scene
   both against 255 medianblur bg in interpolator with color/shadow limits